 Perforin is a cytotoxic, pore-forming protein, a typical member of membrane attack complex/perforin (MACPF) protein family.
 It consists of an N-terminal MACPF/cholesterol dependent cytolysin domain with amphipathic helices for membrane protrusion, an epidermal growth factor domain with unknown function, and a C-terminal C2 domain responsible for calcium-dependent membrane binding (87).
 Perforin is synthesised as an inactive precursor requiring proteolytic cleavage at the C-terminal for its activation (88).
 However, it was shown that perforin with intact C-terminal has unchanged activity, making the role of proteolytic cleavage unclear (89).
 Perforin is essential for diffusion of granzymes into the target cell; perforin null mice completely lose their ability to kill target cells through the perforin/granzyme pathway and become susceptible to various immunogenic challenges, such as viral infection (90).
 In humans, defects in perforin synthesis, function or release lead to familial haemophagocytic lymphohistiocytosis, a severe immunoregulatory disorder (90).

 Granzymes are a family of structurally related neutral serine peptidases.
 In humans five different granzymes have been described, granzymes A, B, H, M and K, with different substrate specificities and expression (91, 92).
 Similarly to other serine peptidases, granzymes are activated by a two-step process.
 They are first targeted to the endoplasmic reticulum and Golgi apparatus, where the leader sequence is removed, whereas a dipeptide remains at the N-terminal (93).
 Inside cytotoxic granules this dipeptide is cleaved off and the granzymes are activated.
 Cleavage of the dipeptide is carried out primarily by cathepsin C however, at least for granzyme B, it can be catalysed also by cathepsin H (40, 94).
-The expression of granzymes is in generally limited to lymphoid cells and the only cells known to synthesize and store granzymes constitutively are NKT, NK and γδ T cells, whereas in other cells granzymes are expressed only after stimulation, e.g. antigen stimulation in CTLs (92).
+The expression of granzymes is in generally limited to lymphoid cells and the only cells known to synthesize and store granzymes constitutively are NK cells, natural killer T cells (NKT), and γδ T cells, whereas in other cells granzymes are expressed only after stimulation, e.g. antigen stimulation in CTLs (92).
 In addition, non-cytotoxic roles for granzymes have been proposed, such as direct cleavage of viral proteins or activation of pro-inflammatory cytokines (83).